The Company’s corporate governance information and documents.

 Where matters that relate to the company’s impact on society, the communities within which it operates or the environment have the potential to affect the company’s ability to deliver shareholder value over the medium to long term, then those matters must be integrated into the company’s strategy and business model.
 Feedback is an essential part of all control mechanisms.
 Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.

-Totally’s Board is conscious that its long-term success depends upon our interaction with our wider stakeholder base – patients, Clinical Commissioning Groups, staff, regulators and the wider community.
+The Board is conscious that our long-term success depends upon our interaction with our wider stakeholder base: patients, commissioning groups, staff, regulators and the wider community.

-Totally operates in a heavily regulated sector and its work is subject to independent audit and review by Clinical Commissioning Groups and the Care Quality Commission.
+Totally operates in a heavily regulated sector where our work is subject to independent audit and review by Clinical Commissioning Groups and the Care Quality Commission.
 Formal or informal feedback is encouraged from staff and from other stakeholders through, amongst other routes, the Contact Us section of the Company website.

-Employee engagement is fostered by regular Group-wide communication with all employees through staff engagement meetings and its employee intranet, “My Totally”.
+Employee engagement is fostered by regular Group-wide communication with all employees through regular staff meetings and internal communications, which has been enhanced post-financial year end with the launch of a new all-people intranet.
+A full employee survey was also undertaken post-financial year end.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation